yhat/housing-predictor/README.md

 3. A Node.js app for deploying the ML algorithm into production

-Here's a pic of what the final app looks like:
+Here's an architecture overview for how the final app works:

 ![setup](/public/img/setup.png)